-• To treat college equipment, staff, and facilities in a responsible manner.
+To treat college equipment, staff, and facilities in a responsible manner.

 Sometimes the conduct of a student is found to be contrary to the philosophy of the college, and these standards.
-When this occurs a charge of misconduct may be filed with the Office of the Vice President for Academic Affairs against that particular student.
+When this occurs a charge of misconduct may be filed with the Office of the Dean of Academics against that particular student.